Veronicabrun/workflow-repo-ca/README.md

 This project uses Husky and Lint-Staged to ensure code quality:
 Automatically formats and lints JavaScript and HTML files before committing.

-## Environment Variables
-The project uses environment variables to store sensitive information like test credentials.
-Create a .env file in the root directory and add the required keys:

 To lint the code:
 ```
 npm run lint